 - Frequently Asked Questions about Fishing in Massachusetts

-- Seasons Summary 2016 - A convenient summary of the hunting, fishing and trapping season dates for the year.
+- Seasons Summary 2017 file size 1MB - A convenient summary of the hunting, fishing and trapping season dates for the year.

-- Freshwater Fishing and Hunting License Information – Find out who needs a license to hunt and fish in Massachusetts, and learn about license types and fees.
+- – Find out who needs a license to hunt and fish in Massachusetts, and learn about license types and fees.

 - MassFishHunt Licensing Information – Learn more about the online licensing system.